Marine life of Malapascua

 Crabs and shrimp:

-These crabs are distinguishable by their bulky carapace and their large flattened claws often held close to their face.
+The box crabs are distinguishable by their bulky carapace.
+They hold their large flattened claws often close to their face.
 There are several species around Malapascua, including the red-spotted box crab that can grow up to 15cm across.
-During they day, these crabs are often hidden in the sand and they emerge at night to feed on molluscs, such as clams.
+During they day, the box crabs often hide in the sand.
+They emerge at night to feed on molluscs, such as clams.

 Members of this group of crabs have a special tactic for hiding from predators.
 They purposefully stick algae, weeds, sponges, even rocks and shells to their backs for camouflage.